 \section{Introduction}

-The observed late-time acceleration of the Universe~\cite{Riess:1998cb,Perlmutter:1998np,Betoule:2014frx,Spergel:2003cb,Ade:2015xua,Aghanim:2015xee,Eisenstein:2005su,Beutler:2011hx} can be explained beyond the cosmological standard model or $\Lambda$-cold-dark-matter ($\Lambda$CDM), with an additional dynamical scalar degree of freedom (dof) thus entering in the realm of modified gravity (MG) theories~\cite{Horndeski:1974wa,Fujii:2003pa,Deffayet:2009mn,Clifton:2011jh,Tsujikawa:2010zza,Gleyzes:2014dya,Joyce:2014kja,Koyama:2015vza,Langlois:2015cwa,Ferreira:2019xrr,Frusciante:2019xia}.
+Theoretical \cite{Weinberg:1988cp,Martin:2012bt,Joyce:2014kja,Carroll:2000fy,Weinberg:2000yb,Padilla:2015aaa} and observational \cite{Riess:2019cxk,Wong:2019kwg,Delubac:2014aqe,Dawson:2012va,Abazajian:2008wr,Freedman:2019jwv,Yuan:2019npk,deJong:2015wca,Aghanim:2018eyx} issues are challenging the cosmological standard model or $\Lambda$-cold-dark-matter ($\Lambda$CDM).
+Alternative proposals usually include an additional dynamical scalar degree of freedom (dof) thus entering in the realm of modified gravity (MG) theories~\cite{Horndeski:1974wa,Fujii:2003pa,Deffayet:2009mn,Clifton:2011jh,Tsujikawa:2010zza,Gleyzes:2014dya,Joyce:2014kja,Koyama:2015vza,Langlois:2015cwa,Ferreira:2019xrr,Frusciante:2019xia}.
 The additional dof can be among others the result of breaking the Lorentz Invariance (LI).
-Ho\v rava gravity~\cite{Horava:2008ih,Horava:2009uw} is a Lorentz Violating (LV) theory which breaks the LI by adding geometrical operators with higher order spatial derivatives to the action without including higher order time derivatives.
-The theory is then invariant under the more restricted foliation-preserving diffeomorphisms: $t\rightarrow \tilde{t}(t)$ and $x^i\rightarrow \tilde{x}^i(t,x^i)$ and is power-counting renormalizable~\cite{Visser:2009fg,Visser:2009ys}.
+Ho\v rava gravity~\cite{Horava:2008ih,Horava:2009uw} is a Lorentz Violating (LV) theory that breaks the LI by adding geometrical operators with higher order spatial derivatives to the action without including higher order time derivatives.
+The theory is then invariant under the more restricted foliation-preserving diffeomorphisms: $t\rightarrow \tilde{t}(t)$ and $x^i\rightarrow \tilde{x}^i(t,x^i)$, and it is power-counting renormalizable~\cite{Visser:2009fg,Visser:2009ys}.
 As such it is a candidate for an ultraviolet completion of General Relativity (GR).
-The general action is characterized by a potential $V(g_{ij},N)$ which depends on the spatial metric $g_{ij}$ and lapse function, $N$, of the Arnowitt-Deser-Misner (ADM) metric and their spatial derivatives.
-The power counting renormalizability allows the potential to contain only those operators which are at least sixth order in spatial derivatives in a four-dimensional space-time.
+The general action is characterized by a potential $V(g_{ij},N)$ that depends on the spatial metric $g_{ij}$ and lapse function, $N$, of the Arnowitt-Deser-Misner (ADM) metric and their spatial derivatives.
+The power counting renormalizability allows the potential to contain only those operators which are at least a sixth order in spatial derivatives in a four-dimensional space-time.